asen/smg/docs/index.md

 index definition using the following properties (along with the rest index properties):

+- **trx** (Text Regex) - when set, only objects with titles, object ids, graph labels or measurement units matching the specified regular expressions will be matched by the filter.

 - **px** (Prefix) - when set, only object ids having the specified prefix string (starting with it) will be matched by the filter.
 Note that this is not a regexp but a direct string comparison.